Szheng25/SecureCheckup/README.md

 # SecureCheckup
 Project Title: Secure Checkup
-@authors: Tahiba Rahman, Aparnaa Senthilnathan, Stacey Zheng
+Authors: Tahiba Rahman, Aparnaa Senthilnathan, Stacey Zheng
 A Hack.COMS 2024 Hackathon Project

+Are YOU represented in health data?
+Well you should be...

 ## Inspiration
 We wanted to tackle the challenge of healthcare data disproportionately underrepresenting minority groups.